 Katie: [00:24:02] It's like four and a half years,

 Michaela: [00:24:04] but yeah.
 Yeah.
 And so how does, how did that get started?
 Why did you start doing your own thing?
 And was it hard at the beginning?

-Michaela: [00:26:57] sounds very exciting.
+Michaela: [00:26:57] Yeah.
+It sounds very exciting.
 And I think if you have like this mission and this passion for something, I mean, it can, it can only go in one direction.
-I think that that’s, that’s the good direction.
+I think that that's, that's the good direction.
 So another area that I wanted to quickly touch on before we are wrapping this interview up is what, what advice would you give to people that want to become Heckers right.
 So what are those first steps?
 Is this something that you can learn on a non-traditional path?
-Can you go online and read about.
-Security is, can you maybe go into some of those security challenges, maybe be in a team that, you know, have different expertise and you can learn from, or do you think there is a specific way how you can become a hacker and also in a hacker in a very professional way, right?
-Where you can earn your, your you’re living with it and, and, you know, positively contribute to our, our society.
+Can you go online and read about securities, can you maybe go into some of those security challenges, maybe be in a team that, you know, have different expertise and you can learn from, or do you think there is a specific way how you can become a hacker and also in a hacker in a very professional way, right?
+Where you can earn your, your your living with it and, you know, and positively contribute to our, our society.

 Well, before you go, let me tell you that my code review workshops are starting again.
 So if you want to transform your code review practices from bottleneck to superpower, check out my training at awesomecodereviews.com.

 So thank you for listening to another episode of the soft engineering and unlocked podcast.
 Don't forget to subscribe and I talk to you again in two weeks.
 Bye.